Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

   - N2 and Balefire Charges
   - And many more.

-- 4 custom Resource Packs, one with new textures and touchups for swords and tools.
+- 4 custom Resource Packs, one with new textures and touchups for swords and tools, another for extending the current language files.

 - Complete, customized keybind map.